Back to learn

 Many lenders don’t want to extend lines of credit to people who have struggled to pay their debts off in the past.
 They also may not want to trust people with limited credit histories as these borrowers haven’t yet proved their ability to repay their loans.
 There are some lenders who are willing to work with people that have defaulted on debt in the past or who have limited credit histories, but they can be difficult to come by.

-Lenders who are willing to work with people who have poor credit typically charge higher interest rates and offer less money than lenders who work with borrowers that have excellent credit.
+Lenders who are willing to work with people who have poor credit typically charge higher interest rates and offer less money than lenders who work with borrowers who have excellent credit.
 In some cases, lenders may even require that you have a co-signer on your loan or that you put up collateral in case you default.
+All of this means that, while getting a personal loan with bad credit might be possible, it may not always be a good idea.

 It’s ultimately up to you to decide whether you’re willing to take on the extra costs and risks that come with personal loans that are designed for people with bad credit.
 In some instances, it may actually be better to work on building up your credit score first through something like KOHO’s Credit Building tool, so that you can apply for a loan with more favourable terms at a later date.